Bus from Chiang Mai to Siem Reap Cambodia

 We were escorted into the room, on the desk where a pile of completed paperwork and the passports of our fellow travellers.

 We sat down and were told that they were going to help us with the Visa paperwork and that it was going to cost $45 USD each.
-We argued that the price of a Cambodian visa on arrival was $30 USD each and told them that it was a scam, we were then quickly ushered out of the office into a waiting minivan (presumably so others wouldn’t hear).
+We mentioned that the price of a Cambodian visa on arrival was $30 USD each and told them that this sounded like a scam, we were then quickly ushered out of the office into a waiting minivan (presumably so others wouldn’t hear).

 He told us he was taking us to the border and we could get the visa ourselves.
 Along the way he decided to go for a second scam, by taking us to the Cambodian Immigration office.